 OTHER: All AEA stage manager positions have been filled at this time.

 Lunch 1:30 to 2:30

-Please prepare one SHORT (no more than two minutes in length) Shakespeare monologue.
+Please prepare a short contemporary monologue of your choosing, no more than two minutes in length.
 Bring picture and resume.